 Clinical Features of Acute Back Pain

-Detailed history and physical examination are essential for evaluating the cause of acute back pain.
+A detailed history and a physical examination are essential for evaluating the cause of acute back pain.
 A history of recent trauma or heavy weight lifting is significant.

-The site of pain varies according to the cause or location of the lesion.
+The site of pain varies according to the cause or location of the lesion (see image).
 The pain may be anywhere from the upper to the lower back.
-For example, cervical disc prolapse causes pain in the upper back and neck, while lumbar disc prolapse causes pain in the lower back.
+For example, cervical disc prolapse causes pain in the upper back and neck, whereas lumbar disc prolapse causes pain in the lower back.
 Sometimes, pain is referred to the arms and legs, which is mostly due to nerve root compression.

 Acute back pain is of short duration.
-Sometimes, chronic back pain is superimposed by an acute aggravation of the pain, e.g., degenerative conditions, osteoporosis, and osteomyelitis pain are insidious in onset, but aggravated by sudden movements or overuse.
+Sometimes, chronic back pain is superimposed by an acute aggravation of the pain.
+For example, degenerative conditions, osteoporosis, and osteomyelitis pain are insidious in onset but aggravated by sudden movements or overuse.

 Knowledge of aggravating and relieving factors is important.
-Musculoligamentous pain typically increases with activity and is relieved with rest.
-Some conditions, such as seronegative spondyloarthritis, and ankylosing spondylitis, cause pain that characteristically gets worse after rest and is relieved with activity.
+Musculoligamentous pain typically increases with activity and is relieved by rest.
+Some conditions, such as seronegative spondyloarthritis and ankylosing spondylitis, cause pain that characteristically gets worse after rest and is relieved by activity.
 Severe back pain at night that responds to aspirin may indicate a benign tumor.
 Back pain related to menstruation may be of gynecologic etiology.